 GRCC has a long history of supporting communities in Gloucestershire to become more resilient against floods and other local emergencies.
 Two of the key ways we provide support to communities are through Flood Warden schemes and guidance on Community Emergency Planning.

-Flood Wardens play a key role, working with their local parish or town council to help their community prepare for, respond to and recover from flooding.
-Flood Wardens are volunteers who help ensure flood warning messages reach the local community and are then acted upon.
-They act as the “eyes and ears” by updating relevant bodies about the situation on the ground.
+Flood wardens play a key role in community resilience, working with their local parish or town council to spread awareness of flood risks within communities, signposting residents to the correct authorities, and monitoring local flooding hotspots.
+They act as the local flooding “eyes and ears” by updating relevant bodies about the evolving situations on the ground.

 Gloucestershire